These badass camping hacks will teach you a thing or two about survival and how to have an enjoyable camping experience!

 16. Make Matches Waterproof

 Whether you are getting ready for a weekend camping trip, a natural disaster, or the end of the world, you are going to need something to start a fire with.
-A firestarter is possibly the most important item you should have in your backpack or bug out bag.
-Learn more about how to make your own waterproof matches.
+Waterproof matches are possibly the most important item you should have in your backpack or bug out bag.

 18. Don’t Forget Your Knots